Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 matter, search for and gather nutrients, negotiate, redesign, renovate and restructure?
 How long will roads be blocked and over-congested?
-What degree of inconvenience, pollution and pain will residents and workers suffe r?
+What degree of inconvenience, pollution and pain will residents and workers suffer?
 If people had to completely rebuild New York City, how long would it take?
 Two hundred years?
 Five hundred?